projectcalico/calico/_includes/content/ctl-container-install.md

 [Configure `calicoctl` to connect to your datastore](configure).

-## Installing calicoctl as a Kubernetes pod
+## Install calicoctl as a Kubernetes pod

 Use the YAML that matches your datastore type to deploy the `calicoctl` container to your nodes.